1880 United States presidential election in California

 The 1880 United States presidential election in California was held on November 2, 1880, as part of the 1880 United States presidential election.
 State voters chose six representatives, or electors, to the Electoral College, who voted for president and vice president.

-California narrowly voted for the Democratic nominee, United States Army officer Winfield Hancock, over the Republican nominee, Ohio representative James A. Garfield.
-The 94-vote margin was the smallest in any statewide presidential election since Henry Clay won Maryland by only four votes in 1832, and as of 2020 it stands as by percentage of the vote the eleventh-closest statewide presidential election result on record – although California would later see even closer results in 1892 and 1912.
+California narrowly voted for the Democratic nominee, United States Army officer Winfield Scott Hancock, over the Republican nominee, Ohio representative James A. Garfield.
+The 94-vote margin was the smallest in any statewide presidential election since Henry Clay won Maryland by only four votes in 1832, and as of 2024 it stands as by percentage of the vote the eleventh-closest statewide presidential election result on record – although California would later see even closer results in 1892 and 1912.
 (Note: Other closer results have been Florida in 2000 (closest), Maryland in 1904 (although voters voted for individual electors), Maryland in 1832, New Mexico in 2000, Kentucky in 1896 and Kentucky in 1952, Hawaii in 1960 and in New Hampshire in 1916.)

 At the time, voters in California voted for individual electors, with the top six candidates being elected.
 One of the electors on the Democratic ticket was former Chief Justice David S. Terry, a controversial figure in California politics due to his killing of US Senator David C. Broderick in a duel in 1859.
-As a result, about five hundred Democratic voters scratched Terry's name off of their ballots.
+As a result, about five hundred Democratic voters scratched Terry's name off their ballots.

 Due to the closeness of the election, these lost votes caused Terry to receive fewer votes than the entire Republican ticket and thus a single Republican elector won the sixth-most votes to claim the last elector position.
 This was the first occasion in which California's electoral vote was split, rather than being awarded to a single candidate.
 This would subsequently occur in California three additional times in 1892, 1896, and 1912.

 This result constituted the first Democratic victory in California since 1856 when the Republican Party had only recently formed.
 It has been argued that the unexpected Democratic win was due almost entirely to Garfield being viewed as weaker than Hancock on the hot-bed issue of controlling immigration from China – which both major parties promised to do and which the California electorate was overwhelmingly in favor of.

 As a result of Garfield's loss, he became the first Republican to win the presidency without carrying California.
 This would not occur again until 120 years later.
 This was the first time ever that California voted for the losing candidate, which only occurred four times in the next 100 years- in 1884, 1912, 1960, and 1976.